openlibraryenvironment/listener-openurl/doc/manual.md

 ## Starting the service

-You can run the service using a preselected logging configuration using `yarn start`, or manually using:
+You can run the service using a preselected configuration using `yarn start`, or manually using:

 	node src/listener-openurl.js